External damage (to the hose assembly) caused by rubbing on a foreign object, wearing away by friction.

 The integration of one material into another.

 A container or vessel, normally cylindrical, which stores hydraulic fluid or gas under pressure for future release.
 Used as an energy source or to absorb hydraulic shock.
 Designed to increase or relieve pressure in the hydraulic system.
 Common types of hydraulic accumulator are: piston, bladder and diaphragm.
-Click here for more information on hydraulic accumulators.
+Click here to browse popular hydraulic accumulators.

 The ability of the system to achieve the desired output.